 To feed blackberries to your flock, all you have to do is prepare your berries and just give them to your chickens as they are.
 Your chickens will surely enjoy pecking at them as they are soft and sweet.

-One thing you should remember when feeding blackberries as treats is to never mix them with your chicken feed.
+It is important to avoid mixing blackberries with the chicken feed when using them as treats.
 Because they are soft berries, blackberries can easily be crushed.
 When mixed with chicken feed and left unconsumed, they may rot.

 You surely would not want rotten blackberries with your chicken feed.
 Not only will they smell but they might also make your chicken feed unpleasant to eat.
 Leaving them to rot with your chicken feed may be costly as you will have to throw the affected feed away.